-Dr David Pitcher qualified from St George’s Hospital Medical School in 1973 and is an advisory member for the PRSB for the Resuscitation Council.
+Dr David Pitcher qualified from St George’s Hospital Medical School in 1973 and is an advisory member for the PRSB representing Resuscitation Council UK.
 As Consultant Cardiologist in Hereford and later in Worcester, he started the cardiac pacing and cardiac catheterisation services in both hospitals.
 His predominant clinical interests were cardiac arrhythmia, sudden cardiac death and cardiac pacing.
 His later clinical work also included services in inherited cardiac conditions at the University Hospitals, Birmingham and in end-of-life-care cardiology in Worcestershire hospices, before he retired from clinical practice in 2015.